Anoncheg1/emacs-configs/QUESTIONS.md

                 #'my/telega-alert--notify)

-<a id="org35a738f"></a>
+<a id="org4aa7f26"></a>

-# capitalize-word function don't capitalize first symbol of word, how to fix that?
+# Capitalize-word function don't capitalize first symbol of word, how to fix that?

     (defun char-at-point-is-capitalized ()
       "Check if the character at the current point position is capitalized."